ostrosablin/pyttygif-render/README.md

 ### Konsole visualization settings

+`-a` enables terminal width and height autodetection.
+An extra playback simulation pass is run before actual rendering to compute minimal required terminal dimensions to fit ttyrec.
 `-W` sets terminal size in columns (width).
 Defaults to 80.
 `-H` sets terminal size in rows (height).
 Defaults to 24.
 `-S` sets the font size in pts.
 Defaults to 9.